logicalhacking/Isabelle_DOF/README.md

 ```

 A final step for the installation is:

 ```console
 foo@bar:~$ isabelle build -D .
 ```

-This will compile Isabelle_DOF and run the example suite.
+This will compile Isabelle/DOF and run the example suite.

 ## Usage